hphelion/documentation/commercial/GA1/commercial.create-deploy-certified-microsoft-windows-guest-image.md

 This page describes the procedure to create and deploy Microsoft Windows 2012 Server on HP Helion OpenStack.

+**Note** This document only describes the procedure to create a windows qcow2 image that is SVVP (Server Virtualization Validation Program) compliant.

-## HP Helion OpenStack with Microsoft Windows Server Reference Architecture (RA)
+## HP Helion OpenStack with Microsoft Windows Server Reference Architecture

 HP Helion OpenStack is HPs hardened, tested, enterprise-grade distribution of OpenStack cloud software, designed to deliver the best open source cloud computing technology in a stable, maintainable and manageable package.
 It offers a number of value-added services that complement and enhance OpenStack technologies.